The FLAMINGO simulations data release: Data access

 The \flamingo simulations consist of a large and varied set of outputs.
 The total size of the data release is in excess of 2.3~PB and includes simulation snapshots, halo catalogues, all-sky HEALPix lightcone maps, and lightcone particle data.
 The complete data set and even individual simulation snapshots are too large for most users to download in full.
 We therefore provide a mechanism that allows for selective access to the data to enable scientific exploitation of the simulations by users who might have limited access to computing resources.

 The \flamingo outputs are stored on the DiRAC Memory Intensive system in Durham, where they are accessed by researchers running HPC jobs.
 The large size of the outputs means that duplicating them (for example, to cloud storage) is not desirable.
 This implies that the data must be served directly from the Lustre parallel file system where they are stored, and they must remain in the HDF5 file format required for analysis by local HPC users.
 This also precludes the use of a relational database, as in the Millennium \citep{2005Natur.435..629S} and EAGLE \citep{Schaye2015} projects, which would require conversion of the data into the database server's internal representation.
-Additional considerations include: \begin{itemize} \item From experience with previous simulation data releases, we know that this type of service typically has small numbers of concurrent users.
-Multiple simultaneous requests must be supported, but scaling beyond a single server is not required. \item The datasets of most interest to users are generally large numeric arrays.
-Metadata must also be accessible, but fast access to large arrays of fixed size data types is a priority. \item We do not expect the simulation data to change after release, although new data products may be added later. \end{itemize}